Black Mesa State Park & Nature Preserve

 Located about 15 miles from the nature preserve, Black Mesa State Park is adjacent to Lake Carl Etling and offers approximately 29 RV sites with water and electric hookups, 25 tent sites, picnic facilities, boat ramps, trout fishing in season, a playground, restrooms with showers and a group camp with 12 bunkhouses.
-Campsites are available on a first come, first serve basis.

 Black Mesa Nature Preserve is open dawn to dusk only.
 Allow at least four hours to hike to the top of the mesa from the parking area and back.
 A restroom is available at the nature preserve trailhead.
 Although camping is allowed within the state park, no camping is allowed within the nature preserve borders.
 Hikers need to be prepared for high temperatures during the summer and are advised to bring plenty of water.

 RV sites with electric & water hookups: $22

 The senior discount is currently $2 off the daily published rate for designated standard RV and tent campsites.
 Utility fees are not discounted.

 Total disability discount is currently 50% of the base rate for designated standard RV and tent campsites.
 Utility and premium campsite fees are not discounted.